SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    Dictionary is not yet bridged to NSDictionary – the work for this is in rdar://16014066, which is currently scheduled (but I'd say unlikely) for the March milestone
+..
+TODO: should I mention the Collection protocol, to which both of these conform?
+..
+TODO: we have a couple of ways to get the index of a Collection when iterating: for i in indices(collection) { collection[i] }
+   for (index, object) in enumerate(collection) { //... }
+   Should these be mentioned, and if so, should it be here or in Control Flow?

 .. _ArraysAndDictionaries_Mutability: